We offer free fittings - stop by anytime!

 Use the waist belt, if the backpack has one, to help distribute the weight more evenly.

 We can help you choose a proper backpack and fit it specifically to your child.
 Children come in all shapes and sizes, and some have physical limitations that require special adaptations.

 Additionally, a physical therapist can help improve posture problems, correct muscle imbalances, and treat pain that can result from improper backpack use.
 We can also design individualized fitness programs to help children get strong and stay strong—and carry their own loads!
 Stop by any of our clinics to get your child fitted properly for their backpack.
 It only takes a few minutes, and its free.

-These tips are recommended by the American Occupational Therapy Association, the American Academy of Orthopedics, and the American Physical Therapy Association.
+These tips are recommended by the American Academy of Orthopedics, and the American Physical Therapy Association.